itinero/docs/docs/itinero/development/index.md

 - [x] Improve the island detection by using boolean arrays.
 - [ ] Elevation profiles: Output height profiles of calculated routes.

+## Version 1.5

+*An idea of the next priorities, this is subject to changes!*

+- [ ] Implement a proper @dev-feature-isochrones algorithm.

 ## Version 2.0 and beyond

 - Logging: use something like LibLog in v2.0: